-I could of course change this to probability out of the money, so you could see right there, about a 74% chance.
+I could, of course, change this to probability out of the money so that you could see right there, about a 74% chance.

 If I sell the $135, I have about an 88% chance of success, which is still great, but you could see the price difference is I get three times more if I go with the $130, so the value starts to drop off.